Get a Global Talent visa in the UK

 Get started

-Participate in 60min call with EP Advisory and Sterling Law to assemble your case.
+Participate in 60min call with EP Advisory and our legal partners to assemble your case.
 Brainstorm the most suitable evidence, go through the document list and get recommendations on the best referees for your case.

 3